FoundationDx Logo Format

 one anomalous pattern File 2

-Model your data as a series of rows containing relationships composed of an end-user or group name and a group name
+Model your data as a series of rows containing relationships composed as a member and a corresponding group.

 1. The first column is an end-user or group name.